jdukes/Harpy/README.rst

+This is still very much under development and I haven't had a lot of time to work on it.

 Harpy is a module for parsing HTTP Archive 1.2.

 More information on the HTTP Archive specification can be found here: